amitlan/website/writing/pg/partition-logical-replication/index.md

 contain leaf partition information.
 That is why the receiving server must have the same leaf partitions present to be able to consume the changes.

-If that sounds too restrictive, one can now ask the partitioned table changes to be published using its own schema as follows:
+If that sounds too restrictive, you may want to try the new publication parameter `publish_via_partition_root`, whereby the changes of partitioned tables contained in a publication are published using their own schema, instead of that of the leaf partitions that are actually changed.
+Example:

 ```
 CREATE PUBLICATION "pub" FOR TABLE "foo" WITH (publish_via_partition_root = true);